zolrath/marky_markov/README.md

 Marky Markov is a naïve experiment in Markov Chain generation implemented in Ruby.
 It can be used both from the command-line and as a library within your code.

+NOTE: If upgrading from 0.1.2 to 0.1.3, please run marky_markov --reset if you have built a dictionary using the command line app.

 # Installation

     gem install marky_markov